 PianoDisc systems are retrofits, which means that the hardware is designed to be added to nearly any piano, vertical or grand, with only minor modifications of the existing instrument.
-Installation is done at our workshop in Oak View, CA and takes a couple of weeks.
+Installation is done at our workshop in Ojai, CA and takes a couple of months.

 If you already own a PianoDisc, chances are your system can be upgraded.